More Demi Moore: Legacy

 The photo has had long cultural and social impact in the U.S. Many women feel that the rush of celebrities taking pregnant photos has made taking such photos glamorous for pregnant mothers.
 As the photos have become more common on magazine covers the business of documenting pregnancies photographically has boomed.
 Furthermore, the photo is critically acclaimed.
 Almost fifteen years after its publication the American Society of Magazine Editors listed it as the second best magazine cover of the last forty years.

+In 2023 Glamour recreated a version of the image featuring Logan Brown, a pregnant transgender man.

 Parodies

-Two months after the photo's publication, it was parodied on the cover of The Sensational She-Hulk #34 in October 1991.
+Two months after the photo's publication, it was parodied by Marvel Comics on the cover of The Sensational She-Hulk #34 in October 1991.
 The cover features She-Hulk, a character known for breaking the fourth wall and parodying pop culture, in the same pose as Moore with a green beach ball in place of the baby bump, while telling the reader "It's not fair to accuse me of vanity!
 I just thrive on controversy!"
+Marvel parodied the photo again on the cover of Quasar #29 in December 1991; this time with Wendell Vaughn posing as pregnant with the tag line: "Momma never said there'd be days like this!"

 In 2006, graffiti artist Banksy used a Simpsons-like character to replace Moore's head for a promotion in Los Angeles, California.
 He illegally posted the parody around Los Angeles to promote his website and his exhibition.